 Teach feeling words through games & visuals

 Such a Little While also has a wealth of social and emotional learning resources to help teach feelings and related social cues during the early childhood years!
+Find them all at the best value in our CALM Collection, the ultimate calming corner starter kit for positive parents.

 #2: Model “I feel” statements